coldbox-modules/cbMockData/readme.md

 # MockData CFC

-This is a ColdFusion version of the [MockData](https://github.com/cfjedimaster/mockdata) Node.js service.
+> This is a ColdFusion version of the [MockData](https://github.com/cfjedimaster/mockdata) Node.js service.

-MockData is a simple service to generate fake JSON data via command line arguments, a JSON REST service or a Service API.
-The idea being that you may be offline, may not have access to an API, or simply need some fake data to test something on your front end or seed a complete database with fake data.
+MockData is a simple service to generate fake JSON data as a JSON REST service, a ColdBox Module or a simple CFC Service API.
+The idea being that you may be offline, may not have access to an API, or simply need some fake data to test on your front end or seed a complete database with fake data.

+MockDataCFC allows you to define the return JSON model in a very deterministic and simple modeling DSL.
+Read on :rocket: for some modeling goodness!

 ## Requirements